-Trends in weekly suitability follow a similar spatial pattern as year-round survival, with a few important distinctions.
-When examined on a weekly basis, suitable habitat for many taxa extends farther north and west, where it meets the edge of the continental shelf (Supplementary Figure?).
-In contrast to our year-round survival models, most of Bristol Bay was classified as highly suitable habitat.
-Norton Sound and the Gulf of Anadyr remain unsuitable for almost all taxa.

-Of the taxa that cannot survive year-round, all have suitable habitat for at least six weeks during early July to mid-August (weeks 28 to 33; Figure 4). but for the most part habitat is unsuitable from December to early May (weeks 49 to 19), when temperatures in the upper water column fall are below 1°C (Figure 4).
+Of the taxa that cannot survive year-round, all have suitable habitat for at least six weeks during early July to mid-August (weeks 28 to 33; Figure 4). but for the most part habitat is unsuitable from December to early May (weeks 49 to 19), when temperatures in the upper water column fall below 1°C (Figure 4).

-When comparing our yearly and weekly habitat suitability models, we identified a discrepancy between the number of species projected to have suitable year-round habitat and the number of species projected to have suitable habitat for every week of the year.
-Two species (Hediste diadroma and Molgula manhattensis) were identified during the year-round habitat analysis as not having suitable habitat, but during the weekly habitat analysis, were classified as having suitable habitat for every week of the year.
-Given our definitions of year-round and weekly suitability, this discrepancy suggests that suitable habitat for these species depends on their ability to move to suitable environments, because no single pixel was found to provide suitable conditions year-round.

 Reproduction

 Suitable habitat for reproduction was identified for 20 to 24 species (out of 29) in the Bering Sea (Table E-1).
 Under current conditions, most species have suitable reproductive habitat for approximately six to nine consecutive weeks.
-Species that require temperatures >= 15°C had 10-year averages <1 meaning they won’t encounter suitable temps every year.
-Species = 12C have an average of 5.5 (SD=2.8) consecutive weeks, while species =10C have nearly three months of suitable reproductive temperatures (x=11.2, SD=3.5).
+Species that require temperatures >= 15°C, were not found to have suitable reproductive conditions.
+NIS that only required 12C for reproduction were found to have an average of 5.5 (SD=2.8) consecutive weeks of reprodutction within the study area.
+While NIS that required only 10C were found to have nearly three months of suitable reproductive temperatures within the study area (x=11.2, SD=3.5).
 Two species (Caprella mutica and Mya arenaria) had suitable habitat nearly year-round.
 In contrast, several species had less than one week of suitable habitat, and an average of six species had no suitable reproductive habitat (Table E-1).
-Three of these (Alosa sapidissima, Hediste diadroma, Salmo salar) require either fresh or brackish water for at least part of their development.
-The other three require temperatures of at least 16°C for reproduction.
+Three of these (Alosa sapidissima, Hediste diadroma, Salmo salar) were primarily limited by salt conditions, requiring either fresh or brackish water for at least part of their development.
+The other three require temperatures of at least 16°C for reproduction, and were shit out of luck.
 Current maximum water temperatures (projected by the ROMS) never exceed 17°C (Table 4).
-Mid-century water temperatures maximums are expected to increase by 0.2°C to 2.3°C, with maximum temperatures in the Bering Sea projected to exceed 18°C. By mid-century, the number of suitable weeks is expected to increase slightly (Table 1; Table E-1).
+Mid-century water temperatures maximums are expected to increase by 0.2°C to 2.3°C, with maximum temperatures in the Bering Sea projected to exceed 18°C. By mid-century, the number of suitable weeks for NIS reproduction is expected to increase slightly (Table 1; Table E-1).
 CGCM3-t47 and MIROC 3.2 models estimate that by mid-century, habitat will become suitable for an additional two and four species (Table 1; Table E-1).

 Vessel traffic